 - Is a separate shareholders’ agreement needed to set out the principles upon which the business will be run and detailed provisions about the relationship between the participants?

-Our team are happy to help with this and offer regular reviews to ensure you’re fully compliant with the latest changes in corporate governance law.
+Our team are happy to help with this and offers regular reviews to ensure you’re fully compliant with the latest changes in corporate governance law.
 We’re also on hand with practical solutions and advice should any issues occur during the lifetime of the company.

 Few businesses are static organisations.
 Some may be looking to grow by merger or by the purchase of another business or company.
 Others may be considering the sale of the whole or part of a business.